Medicare telehealth waivers expired at midnight on January 30

 - During the last waiver interruption, CMS recommended that providers issue an Advance Beneficiary Notice of Non-coverage (ABN) to clients who request telehealth services under Medicare Part B. The ABN informs the client that the service may not be covered by Medicare and that they may be liable for payment for the service if Medicare denies the claim.

-The House-passed extension which the Senate has so far failed to adopt includes language from the Telehealth Modernization Act which was introduced by Reps.
+The waiver extension under consideration includes language from the Telehealth Modernization Act which was introduced by Reps.
 Buddy Carter (R-GA) and Debbie Dingell (D-MI) and Senators Tim Scott (R-SC) and Brian Schatz (D-HI).
 Medicare telehealth waivers were first enacted by Congress in 2020, and they were periodically extended until September 2025 when telehealth policy became ensnared in the Congressional spending debate that resulted in a 42-day government shutdown and expiration of the waiver.
 Congress eventually acted to end the government shutdown in November and extended the telehealth waivers through January 30, 2026 and applied them retroactively.
 It is possible that when an agreement has been reached, Congress will authorize retroactive reimbursement for OT telehealth services provided during the lapse as they did in November; however, retroactive coverage is not guaranteed.

 Please note that this situation is still evolving.
 AOTA will continue to monitor developments and share updates as new information becomes available—whether related to the waivers or CMS guidance on handling telehealth claims.